RaphaelHardFork/DAO/README.md

         require(_proposals[proposalId].status == Status.Running, "Voting: the proposal is not running.");
         require(_hasVote[msg.sender][proposalId] == false, "Voting: you already voted for this proposal.");

-        // is the proposal is over?
-(Running status) if (block.timestamp > _proposals[proposalId].createdAt + TIME_LIMIT) {
+        if (block.timestamp > _proposals[proposalId].createdAt + TIME_LIMIT) {

-            // YES => vote deliberation
             if (_proposals[proposalId].nbYes > _proposals[proposalId].nbNo) {
                 _proposals[proposalId].status = Status.Approved;